 More than 800 motorcycles participated in the 2017 Ride for the Fallen in Austin on Saturday, April 29th making the event the largest turnout to date.

 “We continue to exceed the previous Ride’s turnout year after year,” said Carol Whitfield, CLEAT’s Volunteer event planner for the Ride.
 “It’s so exciting to watch it grow and see everyone come together to honor Texas’ heroes,” she stated.

-Photos from the event will be posted online via the POMF’s shutterfly page.
+Photos from past rides posted on POMF’s shutterfly page.

 The Peace Officers’ Memorial Foundation is a 501(c)(3) charitable organization that strives to perpetuate the memory of Texas law enforcement officers who have paid the ultimate sacrifice while serving their communities.
 The foundation honors the fallen by providing assistance and support in a line of duty death.
-The foundation also offers college scholarships, sponsors the biennial Memorial Service at the State Capitol and supports research to find and honor all Texas Peace Officers who throughout history have made the ultimate sacrifice.
+The foundation also offers college scholarships, sponsors the biennial Memorial Service at the State Capitol, maintains a disaster relief team, and supports research to find and honor all Texas Peace Officers who throughout history have made the ultimate sacrifice.
 The foundation is also the second largest contributor behind the state to the Texas Peace Officers’ Memorial Monument.

 Ride For The Fallen 2016 / drone video